-The P versus NP problem is a major unsolved problem in computer science [1].
-This is considered by many to be the most important open problem in the field [1].
-It is one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute to carry a US\$1,000,000 prize for the first correct solution [1].
-It was essentially mentioned in 1955 from a letter written by John Nash to the United States National Security Agency [1].
-However, the precise statement of the P = NP problem was introduced in 1971 by Stephen Cook in a seminal paper [1].
+The P versus NP problem is a major unsolved problem in computer science [6].
+This is considered by many to be the most important open problem in the field [6].
+It is one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute to carry a US\$1,000,000 prize for the first correct solution [6].
+It was essentially mentioned in 1955 from a letter written by John Nash to the United States National Security Agency [6].
+However, the precise statement of the P = NP problem was introduced in 1971 by Stephen Cook in a seminal paper [6].

-In 1936, Turing developed his theoretical computational model [6].
-The deterministic and nondeterministic Turing machines have become in two of the most important definitions related to this theoretical model for computation [6].
-A deterministic Turing machine has only one next action for each step defined in its program or transition function [6].
-A nondeterministic Turing machine could contain more than one action defined for each step of its program, where this one is no longer a function, but a relation [6].
+In 1936, Turing developed his theoretical computational model [3].
+The deterministic and nondeterministic Turing machines have become in two of the most important definitions related to this theoretical model for computation [3].
+A deterministic Turing machine has only one next action for each step defined in its program or transition function [3].
+A nondeterministic Turing machine could contain more than one action defined for each step of its program, where this one is no longer a function, but a relation [3].
 Another relevant advance in the last century has been the definition of a complexity class.
-A language over an alphabet is any set of strings made up of symbols from that alphabet [3].
-A complexity class is a set of problems, which are represented as a language, grouped by measures such as the running time, memory, etc [3].
+A language over an alphabet is any set of strings made up of symbols from that alphabet [2].
+A complexity class is a set of problems, which are represented as a language, grouped by measures such as the running time, memory, etc [2].

-The set of languages decided by deterministic Turing machines within time f is an important complexity class denoted TIME(f(n)) [6].
-In addition, the complexity class NTIME(f(n)) consists in those languages that can be decided within time f by nondeterministic Turing machines [6].
+The set of languages decided by deterministic Turing machines within time f is an important complexity class denoted TIME(f(n)) [3].
+In addition, the complexity class NTIME(f(n))consists in those languages that can be decided within time f by nondeterministic Turing machines [3].
 The most important complexity classes are P and NP.
-The class P is the union of all languages in $TIME(n^k)$ for every possible positive fixed constant k [6].
-At the same time, NP consists in all languages in $NTIME(n^k)$ for every possible positive fixed constant k [6].
-NP is also the complexity class of languages whose solutions may be verified in polynomial time [6].
+The class P is the union of all languages in $TIME(n^k)$ for every possible positive fixed constant k [3].
+At the same time, NP consists in all languages in $NTIME(n^k)$ for every possible positive fixed constant k[3].
+NP is also the complexity class of languages whose solutions may be verified in polynomial time [3].
 The biggest open question in theoretical computer science concerns the relationship between these classes: Is P equal to NP?
-In 2012, a poll of 151 researchers showed that 126 (83%) believed the answer to be no, 12 (9%) believed the answer is yes, 5 (3%) believed the question may be independent of the currently accepted axioms and therefore impossible to prove or disprove, 8 (5%) said either do not know or do not care or don't want the answer to be yes nor the problem to be resolved [5].
+In 2012, a poll of 151 researchers showed that 126

+Mathematics Subject Classification 68Q15, 68Q17 (primary), 68R10, 68Q45 (secondary).